BEng, MEng, PhD, MAIAA

-Liudi Jiang is an Associate Professor at the University of Southampton.
-She graduated with a first class degree in Microelectronics and a Master’s degree in Physics.
-She received her Ph.D. in advanced material physics from the University of Dundee in 2002.
-This was followed by her postdoctoral research at the Scottish Microelectronics Centre (the University of Edinburgh) for the development of novel materials, processes and micro/nano-electromechanical sensors for a variety of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton.
-She serves as programme and organising committee members of a number of international conferences.
+Liudi Jiang obtained BEng in Microelectronics, MSc in Physics.
+She received her Ph.D. in advanced materials from the University of Dundee in 2002.
+This was followed by her postdoctoral fellowship at the University of Edinburgh on multidisciplinary research in developing novel materials, processes and electromechanical sensors for a range of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton, Lecturer in 2008, Associate Professor in 2013 and then Professor in 2015.
 She is a Chartered Physicist.

 Bioengineering solutions for prosthetics

 Dr Jiang's research interests include applying electromechanical sensors and devices to address real-life challenges in many sectors.
 The following exemplar areas provide a current overview of her cross-disciplinary research activities:

 Load sensing and monitoring at the body-support interface is important for physical rehabilitation and can potentially be used to prevent skin ulcers and/or soft tissue breakdowns, which is affecting quality of lives of many patients.
 We are developing interfacial sensor systems underpinned by a novel sensor technology (supported by tissue viability studies) to provide practical solutions which bring benefit to a range of patients such as prosthetic and orthotic patients, diabetes, wheel chair users, and elderly people.